-- Ward Members Subject to constraints arising from the Members Code of Conduct and the law, Members represent their communities and bring their views into the Council's decisionmaking process.
-They deal with individual case work and represent constituents in resolving particular concerns or grievances - Champion Individual Members may be designated to act as a positive focus for a particular section of the community or range of activities - 2.3 Officers have the following main roles:- - managing and providing the services and functions for which the Council has given them responsibility.
-They are accountable for the efficiency and effectiveness of those services and for proper professional practice in discharging their responsibilities and taking decisions, within agreed policy - providing advice to the Council and to individual Members in respect of the services provided - initiating policy proposals - implementing agreed policy - ensuring that the Council acts lawfully and in accordance with the principles of sound financial management - representing the Council on external organisations - 2.4 By law, the Council is required to designate officers with the following responsibilities:- - Head of Paid Service the head of the officer corps who has overall responsibility for advising the Council on the matter in which the Council's functions are discharged and the organisation and proper management of the Council's staff.
-The Chief Executive is the Head of Paid Service. - Monitoring Officer.
-The role of the Monitoring Officer is essentially to ensure that the Council acts lawfully, to bring any Ombudsman reports with findings of maladministration to the attention of the Council and to discharge certain responsibilities under the statutory framework relating to Member conduct.
+- 2.3 Legislation requires the Council to designate some Members with specific responsibilities, these include:- - The Mayor to act as the Chairman of the Council and to fulfill certain civic functions (see Section 12) - The Deputy Mayor to act as the Chairman of the Council in the absence of the Mayor - The Leader of the Council under the system of Executive Arrangements introduced by the Local Government Act 2000 the Leader has the overall responsibility for the Executive and the performance of the Executive functions - The Lead Member for Children's Services to have responsibility at Member levels for the discharge of the Council's functions as local education authority and those Social Services functions which relate to children. - 2.4 Officers have the following main roles:- - managing and providing the Services and Functions for which the Council has given them responsibility.
+They are accountable for the efficiency and effectiveness of those Services and for proper professional practice in discharging their responsibilities and taking decisions, within agreed policies. - providing advice to the Council, and to individual Members, in respect of the Services provided - initiating policy proposals - implementing agreed Policy - ensuring that the Council acts lawfully, and in accordance with the principles of sound financial management

+- representing the Council on external organisations - 2.5 By law, the Council is required to designate Officers with the following responsibilities:- - Head of Paid Service the Head of the Officer Corps, who has overall responsibility for advising the Council on the matter in which the Council's functions are discharged, and the organisation and proper management of the Council's staff.
+The Chief Executive is the Head of Paid Service. - Monitoring Officer The role of the Monitoring Officer is, essentially, to ensure that the Council acts lawfully, to bring any Ombudsman reports with findings of maladministration to the attention of the Council and to discharge certain responsibilities under the statutory framework relating to Member conduct.
 The Borough Solicitor is the Council's Monitoring Officer. - Responsible Financial Officer designated as the Section 151 Officer who is responsible for the proper administration of the Council's financial affairs, ensuring that the Council does not incur unlawful expenditure and that the Council's expenditure does not exceed its resources.
-The Borough Finance Officer is the Council's Section 151 Officer
+The Borough Treasurer is the Council's Section 151 Officer - Director of Children's Services designated as having responsibility for (inter alia) those functions exercisable by the Council in its role as local education authority and for social services functions so far as those functions relate to children. - Director of Adult Social Services designated as having responsibility for those social services functions so far as those functions relate to adults. - Traffic Manager to have responsibility for the management of traffic under the Traffic Management Act 2004.